Daelso/react-portfolio/README.md

 ## Installation Instructions:

 This app requires a number of dependencies which can be installed via running ```npm i``` in the terminal.
 It will work locally without anything else.
-To deploy it, you will need to attach your mongoDB through Atlas and Heroku, though the server.js is already staged for that.

-I recommended running the program locally via ```npm run live``` to create a nodemon session.

 ## Usage:

-To create a budget tracker able to be updated while offline and retain those entries when brought back online.
+To recreate my portfolio using react.

 ## Contributing: